-3. Reasons for Adoption of the Current Corporate Governance Structure
+3. Reasons for Adoption of the Current Corporate Governance Structure [updated]

 The Company strengthens objective and impartial management oversight functions by positioning an independent and fair Audit & Supervisory Board that appropriately oversees the job performance of Directors and Executive Officers.
 The Company has built an effective corporate governance regime under the Audit & Supervisory Board's oversight.
 It includes the JT Group Compliance Committee and the Advisory Panel on Nomination and Compensation, both established voluntarily.
 The former has outside experts serving in key roles; the latter is comprised entirely of Directors who do not serve as Executive Officers, in which more than half of its members are independent Outside Directors.
 The Company has also streamlined the Board of Directors and expedited operational execution by delegating authority to Executive Officers.
-The Company continuously seeks to improve corporate governance and to increase management transparency and objectivity through, for instance, appointment of an additional Outside Director and outside Audit & Supervisory Board member in 2019.
+The Company continuously seeks to improve corporate governance and to increase management transparency and objectivity through, for instance, the appointment of an additional Outside Director and outside Audit & Supervisory Board member in 2019 and further appointment of an additional Outside Director in March 2022.
 Through such measures, the Company settled upon its current corporate governance regime as the Company believes it functions effectively with respect to operational execution and oversight.